siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 Proceed anyway? (y,N)
 ~~~

-The query is answered with "**y**" if you are sure that the correct partition should be formatted.
+The query is to be  answered with "**y**" if you are sure that the correct partition should be formatted.
 Please check several times!

-After the formatting is finished you should get a message that ext4 was written successfully.
+After the formatting is finished, you should get a message that ext4 was written successfully.
 If this is not the case, something went wrong during partitioning or **sdaX** is not a Linux partition.
 We check with:

 ~~~
 fdisk -l /dev/sda